jay-curtis/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The second stage of the last high-level step started with the observation of DHCP (Dynamic Host Configuartion Protocol) in Wireshark and Powershell of the Windows VM.
 Initially, I found that when I issued the command of "ipconfig /renew" in Powershell, it did not yield the full packet of data in Wireshark.
 I therefore created a file in Notepad with the commands "ipconfig /release" and "ipconfig /renew."
 I then stored the file in "Windows C:/ProgramData" under the file name "dhcp.bat" and saved in a "All Files" type.
+Following on from there, I went back to Powershell
 </p>
 <br />